rowtype-yoga/purescript-yoga-om/README.md

 Most probably at the start of your application, in a `main :: Effect Unit` function for example.

-That's the right time to supply the dependencies to your `Om`, And to handle any remaining possible errors:
+That's the right time to supply the dependencies to your `Om` and to handle any remaining possible errors:

 ```purescript
 module Main where